Saturday PM Field Trips

 You will have the opportunity to choose your field trips beginning Friday at 4PM.
 All field trips have a limited number of participants and will be first-come-first-serve basis.
 If you are arriving Saturday AM, you will be able to choose from the remaining field trip slots after you register.
 All times listed are actual departure times.
 Please allow extra time if you still need to register.
 All trips will go out regardless of weather conditions!
 Come prepared!

-Take a naturalist walk with the Rally's featured speaker George Constantz and explore the diversity of Mt.
+Take a naturalist walk with the Rally's featured speaker Ann Berry Somers, and explore the diversity of Mt.
 Rogers.

-BRDC volunteer Rick Taylor will lead a group in search of Record Spruce trees in an area that is known for Big Ones.
-The group will measure and document large spruce trees, and record GPS coordinates that will be used to track the trees in future years.
+BRDC volunteer Rick Taylor leads a group in search of record spruce trees in an area known for Big Ones.
+Measure, document, and record coordinates to track the trees in future years.
+Limit 8 participants.

 Glaciers in the Blue Ridge